unstoppabledomains/dev-docs/identity/quickstart/other-integration-paths/web3-modal.md

 ---
-title: Web3 Modal Guide for Login with Unstoppable | UD Developer Portal
+title: Web3 Modal Guide for Unstoppable Login | UD Developer Portal
 description: This integration guide is intended for a custom @uauth/js integration, with ethereum provider, using web3 modal library.
 redirectFrom:
   - /login-with-unstoppable/login-integration-guides/web3-modal-guide/
 showNextButton: false
 ---

-# Web3 Modal Guide: Login with Unstoppable
+# Web3 Modal Guide: Unstoppable Login

 This is the basic installation guide for the `web3modal` library and is best used for single page applications (SPAs).
 For more information about this library, please see the [associated github repo](https://github.com/unstoppabledomains/uauth/tree/main/packages/web3modal).